 Johnson City is a larger medium-sized city located in the state of Tennessee.
 With a population of 66,677 people and 19 constituent neighborhoods, Johnson City is the eighth largest community in Tennessee.

-Johnson City is a decidedly white-collar city, with fully 86.06% of the workforce employed in white-collar jobs, well above the national average.
+Johnson City is a decidedly white-collar city, with fully 85.89% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Johnson City is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Johnson City who work in healthcare (12.04%), sales jobs (11.86%), and office and administrative support (11.45%).
+There are especially a lot of people living in Johnson City who work in healthcare (11.94%), office and administrative support (11.82%), and sales jobs (11.30%).

 Johnson City is a somewhat ethnically-diverse city.
 The people who call Johnson City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Johnson City residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Johnson City include German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Johnson City is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.